indraantoor/Data-Structures-Algorithms-Python/Linear Data Structures/Linked Lists/readme.md

 4. Traversing

 ## Adding A Node
+We can add a node at the
+1. Beginning
+2. Middle
+3. End

 We can add a new node to the beginning of the list by linking your new node to the current head node.

 This way, the connection with the following nodes in the list will also be maintained.